RyanJarv/ryanjarv.github.io/_posts/2022-03-16-bypassing-wafs-with-alternate-domain-routing.md

 Restricting the ability for attackers to bypass the CDN and access the origin server is critical to the effective implementation of the security controls CDNs offer.
 Despite this, preventing unauthorized access to the origin is a detail often missed during implementation of the infrastructure.

 Other blog posts have covered the security risks of directly accessible origin servers at length.
-We won't be covering this specific misconfiguration in this post.
-Instead, We will focus on a similar attack which is often the result of attempting to fix this vulnerability by IP allow listing the CDN's IP range.
+I won't be covering this specific misconfiguration in this post.
+Instead, I'll focus on a similar attack which is often the result of attempting to fix this vulnerability by IP allow listing the CDN's IP range.
 This IP range is shared across all customers, so IP allow listing is insufficient to restrict access to the origin to traffic traversing the intended CDN distribution.

 To demonstrate this issue, I created two tools: cdn-proxy and cdn-scanner.